kshardha/cicdnewman/README.md

 * create your api request to function one.
   * create a get request to function one using your environment variable, i.e. {{apigw-root}}/one
+  * Make sure to select the created environment configuration (PostmanNewmanEnvironmnet) from the environment drop down - see screen shots.
   * You can execute this call now and observe the response from API Gateway
-    * in the "Body" pane you should have a response as follows:
+    * in the "Body" pane you should have a response similar to:
         {
             "message": "Successful response from function 2 - v1.0"
         }
+    * This response is coded in your lambda function.
+We use it to validate specific text in response body in future tests.
     * In the "Headers" pane you can see the headers returned by API Gateway.

       <details><summary>Screenshot: Single Get Request</summary><p>